-Within the framework of the notification procedure laid down by Directive (EU) 2015/153511, the Austrian authorities notified to the Commission, on 1st September 2020, the "Draft Federal Act on measures to protect users on communication platforms (Communication Platforms Act)" ('the notified draft').
+Within the framework of the notification procedure laid down by Directive (EU) 2015/1535, the Austrian authorities notified to the Commission on 1 September 2020 the "Draft Federal Act on measures to protect users on communication platforms (Communication Platforms Act)" ('the notified draft').

-In the notification message, the Austrian authorities explain that the notified draft is aimed at protecting users on communication platforms from content which would be is illegal according to Austrian law.
-In order to do so, the notified draft does this by imposes imposing some certain obligations on communication platforms available in the Austrian territoryto users in Austria for the handling of certain content that eould be is deemed illegal according tounder national Austrian law.
+In the notification message, the Austrian authorities explain that the notified draft is aimed at protecting users on communication platforms from content which is illegal according to Austrian law.
+It does this by imposing certain obligations on communication platforms available to users in Austria for the handling of certain content that is illegal under Austrian law.

-The Commission services addressed to the Austrian authorities-a request for supplementary information on [XXX], to the Austrian authorities in order to obtain clarifications as regardson certain aspects of the notified draft.
-The answers provided by the Austrian authorities on [XXX] are taken into account in the following assessment.
+The Commission services addressed a request for supplementary information on 29 September 2020 to the Austrian authorities in order to obtain clarifications on certain aspects of the notified draft.
+The answers provided by the Austrian authorities on 15 October 2020 are taken into account in the following assessment.

-The Commission notes that that while the objective of the notified draft is in line with the European Union's policy of fighting illegal content online and creating a safe online environment for users, such an objective needs to be pursued in accordance with EU law and in a proportionate way.
+The Commission notes that while the objective of the notified draft is in line with the European Union's policy of fighting illegal content online and creating a safe online environment for users, such an objective needs to be pursued in accordance with EU law and in a proportionate way.